George Kenney: Post-war career

 In April 1946, Kenney became the first commander of the newly formed Strategic Air Command (SAC).
 He was encouraged by Secretary of the Air Force Stuart Symington to join him in the political battle surrounding the establishment of an independent United States Air Force.
 Separately, the two men gave promotional speeches around the country.
 As a result, SAC's efficiency suffered.
-On May 8, 1946, Kenney publicly presented the Medal of Honor to the family of Thomas B. McGuire, Jr, the second-highest scoring US fighter pilot, who had been killed in action.
+On 8 May 1946, Kenney publicly presented the Medal of Honor to the family of Thomas B. McGuire Jr., the second-highest scoring US fighter pilot, who had been killed in action.

 Kenney left day-to-day operations at SAC in the hands of his deputy commander, Major General St. Clair Streett.
 Part of the reason for Kenney's lack of focus on SAC was also his assignment as U.S. representative to the United Nations Military Staff Committee, which appeared at that time to be potentially an important assignment.
 In January 1947, Streett was replaced by Major General Clements McMullen.
 With McMullen serving officially as Kenney's deputy but actually in command, a cross-training program was implemented in early 1948 to teach bomber crew members each other's tasks, the goal being to reduce each bomber's contingent of officers from five to three.
 Morale suffered as a result.
-Major General Lauris Norstad, responsible for reporting the readiness of American airpower to the U.S. Secretary of Defense, James Forrestal, heard from unhappy airmen that the SAC was in a poor state of readiness, and he initiated an investigation.
+Major General Lauris Norstad, responsible for reporting the readiness of American airpower to the U.S. Secretary of Defense, James Forrestal, heard from unhappy airmen that SAC was in a poor state of readiness, and he initiated an investigation.
 He selected Charles Lindbergh and Paul Tibbets to perform the inquiry.
 Tibbets told Norstad that he found nobody at SAC knew their job.
 Lindbergh said that McMullen's cross-training program "seriously interfered with training the primary mission."